 1. Fall or direct blow

-What to do: The best way to relieve the tailbone pain caused by a fall or direct blow is to relieve pressure on the area.
-Avoid sitting or lying on your back while you experience pain.
-In the first 48 hours of the injury, cold compresses can also be applied to the area to reduce inflammation and relieve pain.
+How to relieve: The best way to relieve tailbone pain caused by a fall or direct blow is to relieve pressure on the area.
+Avoid sitting or lying on your back while you are experiencing pain.

 2. Repetitive strain